StefanSchroeder/Golang-Ellipsoid/README.md

 # ellipsoid.go

-NOTE: The package has not been made go get-friendly yet.
-Some of my forkers did that, I'll catch up some day.

 ellipsoid.go performs latitude and longitude calculations on the surface of an ellipsoid.
 And converts ECEF to LLA and vice-versa.